DaanDeMeyer/reproc/README.md

   also test the new feature.
 - Make sure to update the relevant documentation if needed or write new documentation.
-- By default the output from the Ninja generator isn't colored.
-To get colored output when using the Ninja generator, enable the `REPROC_COLORED_OUTPUT`
-  option:

-  `cmake -DREPROC_COLORED_OUTPUT=ON ..`

 - Make sure to follow the .editorconfig rules.
 Most editors have an editorconfig plugin to make this easy.
 - reproc doesn't store a .gitignore file in the repository so everyone can add a